STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 10.1.2 any trade, export controls, economic or financial sanctions laws, regulations, embargoes or restrictive measures administered, enacted or enforced in the state(s) in which the party is registered, established or in which it otherwise conducts activities;

-10.1.3 the Data Protection Act 2018 and all other applicable laws, regulations, codes and sanctions relating to data protection and information security, and, where applicable, the provisions of Data Processing Appendix;
+10.1.3 the Data Protection Act 2018 and all other applicable laws, regulations, codes and sanctions relating to data protection and information security, and, where applicable, the Data Protection provisions below;

 10.1.4 any health and safety requirements and regulations, including the Health and Safety at Work Act 1974 and any relevant documents as requested by CSM; and